Create an interactive customer journey with conditions and signup

 Go to Marketing > Marketing Execution > Customer Journeys and create a new customer journey like the one you made in Create a simple customer journey with email messaging.
 As before, add the following:

-Make the following settings for Rule 1:
+Make the following settings for Condition:

-Condition: Set to User registered.
+- Condition: Set to have registration.

-Configure them as follows:
+Configure the tiles as follows:

 Bottom tile: This message is sent to contacts who haven't submitted the form within three days of receiving the initial offer.
 Configure it to send the follow-up reminder message that you created earlier in this procedure.